Abhishek-Sawant-98/CRM-Spring-Boot-Web-App/README.md

 - Step 1 :- Download or clone this repo.
 - Step 2 :- Import this project in `eclipse 2020`.
 - Step 3 :- Make sure that you have `Java 11` installed in your system and `Sprint Boot plugin` installed in eclipse.
-- Step 4 :- You will notice some errors in project.
+- Step 4 :- You will notice some errors in the project.
 To remove those, follow the below steps.
 - Step 5 :- Go to Maven Dependencies -> Double click on `Lombok` jar to install it.
-- Step 6 :- Mention the path to your `eclipse.exe` file in your system and finish the installation.
+- Step 6 :- Mention the path to `eclipse.exe` file in your system and finish the installation.
 - Step 7 :- Restart eclipse.
 - Step 8 :- Right click on project -> Maven -> Update Project.
-- Step 9 :- The errors will successfully disappear after these steps.
+- Step 9 :- The errors will successfully disappear after the above steps.
 - Step 10:- To run the project, right click on the project -> Run as Spring Boot App.

 > **Note**